kuobrian/airbus_ship_detection/readme.md

-## This kaggle competition airbus ship detection challenge
+## kaggle competition: airbus ship detection challenge

 ## what is EncodedPixels?